Highway-Rail Grade Crossing Safety

 - Consulting engineers involved in the design, construction, and operation of highways and highway traffic operations in close proximity to rail lines

-The March 2021 offering of this course is being offered in four 4-hour modules in a live online format Monday, March 29th thru Thursday April 1st from 1:00 PM to 5:00 PM central time each day.
+The online version of the course is offered in four 4-hour modules in a live online format.
+See the schedule for specific times.
 Details on how to access the course will be sent with registration confirmation.
 No software is required to participate in the online course.
 The course is accessed via your internet browser.

 Introduction The Challenge: Reduce Vehicle-Train Collisions and Pedestrian Deaths